Chichester Solar and Gas Hybrid Project

 Mount Sheila, WA

-After years of planning and negotiation, construction on the ground-breaking Chichester Solar Gas Hybrid project began in 2020.
-The project was completed in December 2021 by Alinta Energy.
-APA Group acquired the project in late 2023.
+The Chichester Solar Gas Hybrid Project began construction in 2020 and was completed in December 2021 by Alinta Energy.
+The project was acquired by APA Group in late 2023.

 Project Overview